Bliss (1997 film)

 Bliss is a 1997 American erotic drama film written and directed by Lance Young, in his film debut.
 It stars Sheryl Lee, Craig Sheffer, and Terence Stamp.
 The film also features appearances by Lance Young's sister, Leigh Taylor-Young, as well as Molly Parker.
 The story revolves around a young married couple who are trying to address issues impacting their sex life.
-The film is also a surreptitious analysis on the teachings of tantric sex.
+The film is a surreptitious analysis on the teachings of tantric sex.

-Media attention on the film was limited yet the reception was divided among the critics.
+Media attention on the film was limited yet the reception was divided among critics.
 It was screened during the opening of the San Francisco International Film Festival.

-Plot synopsis
+Plot

 Maria (Sheryl Lee) and Joseph (Craig Sheffer) are a young couple, married for only six months, but already facing issues that prevent them from enjoying a fulfilling sex life.
 In their attempt to address and resolve the issue, they reach out to marriage counsellor Alfred (Spalding Gray).
 During the process, Joseph is shocked to find out that Maria has never had a genuine orgasm when they had sex with each other.
 Meanwhile, Maria, who is not happy with the results of Alfred's traditional psychoanalytic approach, reaches out to Baltazar (Terence Stamp).

 Joseph works as an architect at a construction site.
 One day, while at work, Joseph's site colleagues invite him to spy on an old man who is having sex with The Redhead.
 It is only when he decides to look through the telescope lens that he finds out that one of the women is Maria.
 The old man is Baltazar, an alternative sex therapist who engages in sex with his patients as part of his technique.
 Joseph, furious, confronts Balthazar about him and his wife, but in a turn of events he becomes a patient himself.
 During one of his attempts to practice the techniques taught by Baltazar, Joseph causes Maria to suffer a seizure, which results in her hospitalization.
 At that time it is revealed that her sex life dysfunction is linked to the sexual abuse that she suffered as a child, perpetrated by her father.
 She is now called to confront the memories of her past in order to recover.